-Exam options (outside of the State of Florida) for Counseling (Online) Students: If, as an online Counseling/MHC concentration student, you desire to take the exam at an alternative institution (outside of the State of Florida) that is closer to your residence, then you will need to register for the designated PYCL 0008 course specified on the published CPCE schedule.
+Exam options (outside of the State of Florida) for M.S. in Counseling (Online) Students: If, as an online Counseling/MHC concentration student, you desire to take the exam at an alternative institution (outside of the State of Florida) that is closer to your residence, then you will need to register for the designated section of the examination as specified on the published CPCE schedule.
 Students electing this option will be assessed an additional processing fee of \$20 by CCE.
 Furthermore the host institution charges a proctoring fee that ranges from \$25 - \$50.
 It is at the discretion of the host institution to determine whether this fee will be a standard rate or assessed as an hourly fee.
 The date on which you will take the exam is determined by the host institution and therefore may delay degree conferral until the results have been received.
 The CCE will communicate with students on the nearest host institution.
 Students may have to travel long distances to the designated host institution.
+If a student opts to schedule the CPCE at an alternative institution, the student must schedule the exam within the dates of the semester in which he/she is registered to take it (i.e. if the student registers to take the exam during the Fall 2016 semester, he/she must schedule the exam date with the alternative institution no later than December 11, 2016).